lifewatch/elab-documentation/docs/web-service-description.md

 {:toc}
 </details>

-The web services are the tools used to process the data.
+The web services are the **tools** used to **process** the data.
 The web services can also be used in a concatenated way, where the output of the first web service is the input for the next web service.
-This is demonstrated in the Use cases.
+This is demonstrated in the use cases.

 ![Screenshot (17)](https://github.com/lifewatch/elab-documentation/assets/144227108/47a3215d-96e2-4590-89c8-742bcabade75)